 - 1/4 cup dried cherries (or any dried fruit you’d prefer)

 Once the dough has formed a ball, place in an oiled bowl and cover with a towel.
-Look sit for 1 hour in a warm spot and then transfer to the fridge for an hour.
+Let sit for 1 hour in a warm spot and then transfer to the fridge for 1 hour.

 Once the dough is ready, remove from the fridge and transfer to a floured counter top.
 Knead the dough a few times and then add in the almonds, pumpkin seeds, and cherries.
 Knead until everything is incorporated (try to keep the add-ins as much in the middle as possible because they tend to burn if they are sticking out on top).

-Remove from oven once the top is browned and serve warm with butter // jam.
+Remove from oven once the top is browned and serve warm with butter and/or jam.